Small business success eludes many for whom starting their own business is a burning ambition. But it doesn’t have to be that way.

 “Staying successful is like riding a bicycle.
 To keep your balance, you must keep moving”Albert Einstein

-Tip 9 – Celebrate your successes
+Tip 9 – Celebrate your business success

 In the hustle and bustle of daily business it is easy to be consumed by your ever growing “to do list” and to rush from one challenge to the next, without ever stopping to recognise your achievements.

 You are in business to enjoy what you do.
-You have a right to celebrate every success, no matter how small the win.
+You have a right to celebrate every business success, no matter how small the win.
 Cherish these small victories and savour the feel-good factor this brings.
 It will motivate you to go further and accomplish even more.

 “Celebrate what you’ve accomplished, but raise the bar a little higher each time you succeed”Mia Hamm